BinaryMuse/react-primer/README.md

 The [React site](http://facebook.github.io/react/) has a ton of info, and I recommend checking it out.
 It also contains more in-depth API documentation.

-The "Top-Down Data Flow & shouldComponentUpdate" demo introduces the idea of a top-level data store that causes an application-wide re-render whenever its data changes; this is a nice stepping stone to the [flux architecture](http://facebook.github.io/flux/docs/overview.html).
+The "Top-Down Data Flow & shouldComponentUpdate" demo introduces the idea of a top-level data store that causes an application-wide re-render whenever its data changes; this is a nice stepping stone to the [flux architecture](http://facebook.github.io/flux/docs/overview.html), including flux libraries like [Fluxxor](http://fluxxor.com/).